nielsbasjes/yauaa/src/main/docs/README.md

 Version 6.0
 ---
 - Fully replaced SLF4J with Log4J2; since this is a breaking change the next version will be 6.0
+- Dropping the native commandline version.
+Using the webservlet locally with curl is a lot faster.

 Blog post
 =========